BitcoinDesign/Guide/guide/private-key-management/schemes.md

 ## Balancing security, risk and convenience

 The trick to picking a private key management scheme is finding the appropriate balance between convenience on the one hand, and risk of loss and redundant security on the other.
 While continuous improvements mean we can now enable higher security and good user experience at the same time, there is always a balance.
-Higher security generally means more friction and work for the user, both during setup and usage of a wallet-application.
+Higher security generally means more friction and work for the user, both during setup and usage of a wallet application.

-There are many potential threat-vectors for customers of non-custodial wallet-applications.
+There are many potential threat-vectors for customers of non-custodial wallet applications.
 People will be exposed differently to these vectors, and be more or less comfortable with their risk in each.

 As a simplification we can characterize the main potentials for loss of funds as;